MarlonGarciaBermejo/MarlonGarciaBermejo/README.md

 ### About me :
 - 📍 I’m 29 yrs old, located in Stockholm, Sweden.
-- 🌱 I’m currently learning javascript 🤘
+- 🌱 I’m currently mastering javascript/typescript for react native 🤘
 - 📫 How to reach me: marlongarciab@hotmail.com ✉️

 ### SKILLS :